OxfordRSE/python-packaging-course/site/content/part2_reusing_a_package/where-does-python-look-for-packages.md

 weight = 2002
 +++

 When using the `import` statement, the python interpreter looks for the package (or module) in a list of directories known as the _python path_.

-Let's find out about what directories constitute the python path:
+Let's find out about what directories make the python path:

 ```text
 $ python